Last Updated on by mitchrezman

 -Store in a cool dark place

-Well, it beats the hell out of 16 drops a day or 32 if you’re giving your bird twice-daily dosage from the other guy.
+Well, it beats the hell out of 16 drops a day or 32 if you’re giving your bird a twice-daily dosage from the other guy.

-Which is all well and good but what if I want to serve it to my 25-gram budgie or a 100-gram cockatiel?
+This is all well and good but what if I want to serve it to my 25-gram budgie or a 100-gram cockatiel?